The Misleading Vampire Of The Deep- Vampyroteuthis infernalis

 Video Credit: EVNautilus

 Originally believed to consume prey such as copepods, prawns, and cnidarians by enclosing them within their cloaked arms and passing them into their mouths, later research found that vampire squid have a unique feeding technique out of all known cephalopods.
 As they drift through the water with one of their two filaments extended out to capture falling organic particles called detritus or marine snow, meaning this is the first known detritovore cephalopod.
-This was further backed-up after detailed analysis of a number of specimens’ stomach contents, along with observational studies using remotely operated vehicles, or ROV’s, which can be seen in the video below from the Monterey Bay Aquarium Research Institute.
+This was further backed-up after detailed analysis of a number of specimens’ stomach contents, along with observational studies using remotely operated vehicles (ROV’s) and captive specimens.
+This can be seen in the video below from the Monterey Bay Aquarium Research Institute.

 Video Credit: Monterey Bay Aquarium Research Institute (MBARI)